 Typically, debt settlement companies charge 15% to 25% of the debt they settle as fees.
 The fee is calculated on the enrolled debt, which is the amount of debt that you have when you enroll in the program.
 This fee cannot be charged until you have settled your debt.

-Debt settlement can help you save $2.64 for every $1 you pay in fees, according to the American Fair Credit Council.
+Debt settlement can sometimes be the cheapest way to get out of debt, depending on how much you owe, your account’s standing, and other factors.
 Upon completion, you may see savings of 30% on your original debt, including fees.
 In many cases, you may also be able to save up to 50% on your original debt before fees.

 There may also be tax costs associated with debt settlement.
 Generally, forgiven debt is considered to be taxable income by the IRS.
 However, if you can demonstrate that you are insolvent, you may not have to pay the required taxes.
 The IRS will typically consider you insolvent when your total liabilities are more than your total assets.